Blog

 What To Know About ChatGPT and Malaysia’s Copyright Act 1987

-Late in 2022, OpenAI released its chatbot, ChatGPT.
-OpenAI refers to it as a “language model trained to produce text” that applies machine learning to generate “human-like” text.
-ChatGPT has been taught using vast amounts of data authored by humans and found on the internet, as such, it can do several tasks related to natural language processing, including translation, summarization, and question answering.
-In general, ChatGPT is able to rapidly process the large amounts of data that it has been given and offer a response that is succinct.
+ChatGPT has been taught using vast amounts of data authored by humans and found on the internet.
+As such, it can do several tasks related to natural language processing, including translation, summarization, and question-answering.

-According to a paper that was written by a Wharton business professor named Christian Terwiesch, ChatGPT did an “amazing job” with simple questions about operations management and process-analysis, but it struggled with questions that were more complex, and it made “surprising mistakes” with basic mathematics.
-As of the time that this article was written, the use of ChatGPT in some educational institutions located outside of Malaysia was prohibited.
+According to Christian Terwiesch, a Wharton business professor, ChatGPT answered simple questions about operations management and process analysis amazingly.
+However, it struggled with questions that were more complex, and it made “surprising mistakes” with basic mathematics.

 ChatGPT: Copyright Violations?

-Do the Copyright Act 1987 protect ChatGPT’s result?
+Does the Copyright Act 1987 protect ChatGPT’s result?

 The Copyright Act 1987 in Malaysia stipulates the presence of a human author.
 As a result, it is extremely unlikely that copyright would be applicable to the work that is generated by chatbots.